script3/soroban-governor/docs/architecture.md

 ## Overview

 Soroban Governor is made up of two primary contracts: Governor and Voter.
 The Governor is the core contract that is responsible for proposal and treasury management.
 The Voter is a contract that manages voting power and delegation.
-Often times the Voter will often act as the "protocol token" or "governance token".
+Often times the Voter will act as the "protocol token" or "governance token".
 This library includes 3 different Voter implementations to support a majority of cases, and act as examples for any custom implementation that could be required.

 ## Governor